TOM-SWE: User Mental Modeling For Software Engineering Agents: Introduction

 Recent advances in large language models (LLMs) have enabled coding agents to perform complex software engineering tasks, from code generation \citep{jiang2024surveylargelanguagemodels} and debugging \citep{tian2024debugbenchevaluatingdebuggingcapability} to system design \citep{kovacic2025refactoringcodebaseslibrarydesign} and optimization \citep{gao2024searchbasedllmscodeoptimization}.
 However, despite their impressive technical capabilities, coding agents often struggle with a fundamental aspect of software development: \textit{effective communication} and \textit{collaboration} with human developers.

-The core limitation is that current systems lack explicit mechanisms for modeling and predicting human intent in long-horizon, multi-turn interactions \citep{kim2023fantombenchmarkstresstestingmachine}.
-Unlike human developers who naturally build mental models of their collaborators' goals, preferences, and constraints through various tasks \citep{tomasello2009why}, coding agents lack the mechanism to infer and acquire the underlying user intentions from the surface-level, which in real-world interactions are often ambiguous, incomplete, or context-dependent \citep{Levinson_1983}.
+The core limitation is that current systems lack explicit mechanisms for modeling and predicting human intent in long-horizon, multi-turn interactions \citep{kim2023fantombenchmarkstresstestingmachine,zhou2024sotopiainteractiveevaluationsocial}.
+Unlike human developers who naturally build mental models of their collaborators' goals, preferences, and constraints through various tasks \citep{tomasello2009why}, coding agents lack the mechanism to infer and acquire the underlying user intentions from the surface-level instructions.
 Furthermore, current coding agents typically operate in a stateless manner, treating each session as independent rather than maintaining persistent context about the user’s evolving goals and conversation history.
 This paradigm often leads to wasted effort and misunderstandings, and in high-stakes settings can result in erroneous, or even unsafe outcomes.